Answers to the most common questions we receive

 Safety & Risk Management

 On all programs, we encourage students to limit communication with their parents to a phone call or message no more than once per week.
 This ensures group cohesion, the building of trust among students and leaders, and allows for the most culturally immersive experiences.
-In urgent situations, students and parents have access to our 24-hour emergency line, which they can call for immediate assistance.
+In urgent situations, students will have access to our 24-hour emergency line, which they can call for immediate assistance.

-It will be the responsibility of the traveler to make sure you bring enough medication for the duration of your entire program and to let us know what you are bringing.
+It will be the responsibility of the student to make sure you bring enough medication for the duration of your entire program and to let us know what you are bringing.
 Please remember some countries might not have the meds you prefer.
 If you normally get a smaller dosage than you will need for your entire program, you will need to apply for a “vacation waiver” from your doctor, as sending prescription medications overseas is usually met with difficulties when it arrives into country and often does not make it to the recipient.